Domain name disputes in Australia

 Fees

-Payment must accompany your application.
+Payment must accompany your complaint.

 For a single member Panel